|Guide||♦||4 Triplogs||Active Topic|

-This description is of a short hike down lower Coal Creek canyon, which runs along the Arizona-New Mexico border, in the Big Lue Mountains.
+Overview: This description is of a short hike down lower Coal Creek canyon, which runs along the Arizona-New Mexico border in the Big Lue Mountains.
 Specifically, this hike is along the lower portion of the creek, north of state highway 78, near Coal Creek Campground.
-The hike follows an atv trail along Coal Creek/s seasonal watercourse to a small park, among tall ponderosa pines.
+The hike follows an ATV trail along Coal Creek/s seasonal watercourse to a small park among tall ponderosa pines.

-Lower Coal Creek is a conveniently located hike for those camping at Coal Creek Campground, or simply passing through the area.
-Mileage listed in the statistics is for a hike from Coal Creek Campground to the end of the atv trail and back.
+Lower Coal Creek is a conveniently located hike for those camping at Coal Creek Campground or merely passing through the area.
+Mileage listed in the statistics is for a hike from Coal Creek Campground to the end of the ATV trail and back.
 It is also possible to continue further down Coal Creek Canyon for a longer hike.

-One third of a mile from Coal Creek Campground, the valley narrows into a canyon and the road (now a jeep trail) passes through a barbed wire gate (33.10666 N, 109.06571 W), into a grassy, open forest of pine and juniper.
+One-third of a mile from Coal Creek Campground, the valley narrows into a canyon, and the road (now a jeep trail) passes through a barbed wire gate (33.10666, -109.06571) into a grassy, open forest of pine and juniper.

-A short distance past the gate is a side road splitting off to the right, that goes uphill.
+A short distance past the gate is a side road splitting off to the right that goes uphill.
 Stay left, in the canyon bottom.
-The jeep trail soon crosses over to the west bank of Coal Creek, and immediately deteriorates into a narrow atv trail.
-There are several more creek crossings as the trail travels down the meandering canyon.
+The jeep trail soon crosses over to the west bank of Coal Creek and immediately deteriorates into a narrow ATV trail.
+There are several more creek crossings as the route travels down the meandering canyon.

-, shaded on the edges by tall ponderosa pines.
-There is a small flat along the creek at this point, perfect for camping.
+At about the one-mile point, the canyon makes a sharp turn to the south, and the trail terminates in a small, grassy park, shaded on the edges by tall ponderosa pines.
+There is a little flat along the creek at this point, perfect for camping.

-If you choose to hike further down the canyon, Coal Creek cuts an ever deepening channel into the basaltic bedrock, and water loving species such as ash and grapevine appear.
-Coal Creek eventually empties into the San Francisco River, many miles down canyon.
+If you choose to hike further down the canyon, Coal Creek cuts an ever-deepening channel into the basaltic bedrock, and water-loving species such as ash and grapevine appear.
+Coal Creek eventually empties into the San Francisco River, many miles down the canyon.
 Canyoneering skills may be required in some places.